stoeps13/connections-doc/source/user/communities/t_com_work_with_files.md

         1. In the side panel, click **Trash**.
         2. Click the arrow next to the file that you want to restore or delete, and select either **Restore** or **Delete** from the list.

+            !!! note
-            **Note:** If you permanently delete a file, you cannot undo the action.
+    If you permanently delete a file, you cannot undo the action.

 ## Locking a file { .section}